Easysoft JDBC-ODBC Bridge programming guide

 Connection con = DriverManager.getConnection(jobUrl);

-Easysoft JDBC URL Syntax
+Easysoft JDBC URL syntax

 where | separates optional items, [ ] denotes an optional item and { }* denotes zero or more occurrences.

-Easysoft JDBC URL Attributes
+Easysoft JDBC URL attributes

 Attribute Description

-:user Database user ID
+:user Database user name.

-:password Database password
+:password Database password.

-:logonuser Remote system user ID
+:logonuser Remote system user name.

-:logonpassword Remote system password
+:logonpassword Remote system password.

-:limit The maximum number of rows returned in any result set
+:limit The maximum number of rows returned in any result set.

-:trace=on|off Turn on to set tracing to stdout in the client
+:trace=on|off Turn on to set direct client tracing to stdout.

-:multi=on Prefix each line in a trace with the thread ID
+:multi=on Prefix each line in a trace with the thread ID.

-:fetchSize=0 Turn off retrieval of columns in blocks
+:fetchSize=0 Turn off retrieval of columns in blocks.

-:unicode=on|off Turn on to retrieve Unicode data from Unicode fields
+:unicode=on|off Turn on to retrieve Unicode data from Unicode fields.

-Additional Notes
+Additional notes

 user and password are given to the ODBC driver as UID and PWD.
 They must be used if the database engine requires authentication.